Human Resource Analyst

 HR Analysts practice data-driven HR and have the opportunity to serve in different offices within the HR occupation.
 Day-to-Day duties center on the interpretation of human capital data and trends to ensure a mission-ready workforce.
 They develop and maintain human capital data assets, reporting and management dashboards, and analytical tools.
 They also conduct employee surveys and organizational assessments to support data-driven management strategies and strategic workforce planning objectives.

-The incumbent will be an integral part of a team that oversees a variety of activities, including agency-wide satisfaction surveys (and downstream action planning on results), human capital report to oversight (Congress and ODNI), audits of recruiting and training components to ensure effectiveness and other workforce analytic investigations.
-The incumbent will also be asked to identify, join and analyze disparate data sets and prepare briefings/recommendations to be presented at all management levels.
+HR Analysts are an integral part of a team that oversees a variety of activities, including agency-wide satisfaction surveys (and downstream action planning on results), human capital report to oversight (Congress and ODNI), audits of recruiting and training components to ensure effectiveness and other workforce analytic investigations.
+They also identify, join and analyze disparate data sets and prepare briefings/recommendations to be presented at all management levels.

-Minimum Requirements: Five year contract term employment agreement is required.
-Contract Term Agreement.
-Candidates should have a bachelor's, master's, or PhD in Industrial or Organizational Psychology or HR, with experience in fields involving statistics; mathematics; computer or mathematical programming; survey research, design, and analysis; and modeling.
+Minimum Requirements: Candidates should have a bachelor's, master's, or PhD in Industrial or Organizational Psychology or HR, with experience in fields involving statistics; mathematics; computer or mathematical programming; survey research, design, and analysis; and modeling.
 Work experience requirements: bachelor's degree–2 to 3 years, master's degree–2 to 4 years, or PhD–1 to 2 years.
 Minimum GPA of 3.0 or better on a 4-point scale is required.

 For this particular job, applicants must have demonstrated experience in the following: the ability to critically analyze an issue using data-base evidence; ability to communicate effectively orally and in writing; ability and proficiency to extract and analyze data using a statistical tool (e.g., SPSS or SAS) and Excel.
 Organizational representation; customer service; interpersonal relationship development/networking; oral communication; ability to analyze processes/issues and write reports; proficiency in writing non-technical reports and analyses; aptitude for data collection, numbers, and attention to detail; proficiency with MS software (Excel, Word, and Power Point) applications.